 - > Vote for shareholder proposals to include language in EEO statements specifically barring discrimination on the basis of sexual orientation or gender identity. - > Vote against shareholder proposals that seek to eliminate protection already afforded to gay and lesbian employees.

 8a-4.
-Report and Assessment on Gender Wage Gap
+Report and Assessment on Pay Gap

-Boston Trust / Walden Recommendation: Generally vote for shareholder proposals to assess or report on the gender wage gap.
+Boston Trust Walden Recommendation: Generally vote for shareholder proposals to assess or report on pay gap associated with gender, race, or ethnicity.